Best Alternatives To Life Insurance Cover Options For 2023

 Providing surviving family members with enough money to live on following your death requires saving or making investments that earn tens to hundreds of thousands of pounds.

 This may be achievable for people who earn significant income or are excellent investors.
 For others, saving this amount of money can restrict their lifestyle in an unhealthy way.

 The advantage over buying a life insurance policy is that saved money is available rather than used to pay insurance premiums.

 One of the major problems with saving money to benefit others in the future is that we do not know when we will die.
-We may not have enough time to save a sufficient amount of money to benefit our loved ones over the long-term.
+We may not have enough time to save enough money to benefit our loved ones over the long term.

 To maintain their current lifestyles, our beneficiaries may require enough money to cover a lifetime of mortgage payments or the repayment of the mortgage balance.
 They may also need enough income to cover expenses until they can secure employment that provides sufficient income or until children reach adulthood.

 Applicants may select a level term policy designed for an interest-only mortgage, a decreasing term policy suitable for a principal repayment mortgage loan, or a mortgage life insurance policy featuring indexation that tracks the Retail Price Index and increases the assured sum annually in line with inflation.
-A life insurance provider can advise whether this type of policy is a suitable and affordable option.
+A life insurance provider can advise whether this type of policy is suitable and affordable.

 Individuals Without Dependents

 People who do not have dependents may opt for stand-alone critical illness cover or income protection insurance that provides a financial benefit if the policyholder cannot work due to a critical illness or redundancy.